If you’re ready to find your brand purpose, you’re in the right place!

 The Golden Circle theory shows how you can inspire consumers to trust your business if you start with why.
 The theory is that “people don’t buy what you do, they buy why you do it”.
 The ‘why’ is what connects your brand with people through shared beliefs and what can help you to identify your clear purpose.

-Although exploring the ‘what you do and how you do it’ is helpful, getting down to the ‘why’ is more important to find your brand purpose.
+Although exploring the ‘what you do and how you do it’ is helpful, getting down to the ‘why’ is more important.
 To help you discover your ‘why’, the best way is to ask yourself some questions.

 The answers to these questions will also provide you with an insight into what drives your brand.
 It’s also handy for helping you to identify areas that could be out of alignment.

 While finding your brand purpose, remember to think long term.
-Your brand purpose can’t be a one-off marketing tactic.
+It can’t be a one-off marketing tactic.
 Your consumers need to see your brand committing to your purpose, not just carrying out a one-off marketing tactic.

 10 famous brand purpose examples to inspire you